DialloWill/flowstate/README.md

 A modern web application for managing song lyrics across all genres.
 Built with Flask and SQLAlchemy, FlowState helps artists organize their creative process from draft to final recording.

 ![FlowState Dashboard](https://via.placeholder.com/800x400/1a1a2e/eee?text=FlowState+Dashboard)
-*We'll replace this placeholder with a real screenshot tomorrow*

 ## ✨ Features